ascenscia/docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Elementa's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Elementa** (/lu'make/) is a specialized voice assistant for lab researchers.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It can connect with various cloud platforms and ELN's and interact with them.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Getting Started` section for further information, including how to :ref:`installation` the project.

 .. note::